- Archer; nude scenes involving Pam would fit into this category, until Season 5, where she lost a lot of weight.

 - In The Oblongs the squat, toad-like Helga is always flashing her underwear.
 She also appeared fully naked once.

-- The first episode of The Boondocks features Robert 'Grandad' Freeman exercising naked to a Tae Bo commerical.
-It's mosaicked in the broadcast version, but not in the DVD version.
-Thanks, Aaron McGruder.
+- The first episode of The Boondocks features Robert "Granddad" Freeman exercising naked to a Tae-bo video.
+It's blurred out in the broadcast version, but not in the DVD version.

-- It is mentioned that nudity is no longer taboo in the future, but you can be sure that the characters that engage in said nudity will be the ones you least want to see naked.
+- It is mentioned that nudity is not as taboo in the future, but you can be sure that the characters that engage in said nudity will be the ones you least want to see naked.

-- Professor Farnsworth is much too fond of taking off his clothes.
-Bonus Squick points when he's with Mom.
+- The 150-year-old Professor Farnsworth is much too fond of taking off his clothes.
+Bonus Squick points when he's with the equally ancient Mom.

 - All of the characters switching bodies with one another.
 When Fry and Leela eventually end up in the bodies of Zoidberg and the Professor respectively they start going at it right in the middle of Elzar's dining room to prove that they don't love each other for their looks.